Well, if 2020 taught us anything, it was the value of having a solid procurement team and being prepared for anything.

 It seems likely that this trend will continue with new models increasing the need for procurement teams to manage more smaller, rather than fewer larger suppliers.

-The trends that nearly made the top 4:
+The trends in procurement that nearly made the top 4:

 External Data.
 When I started in procurement, each company ran its own due diligence assessment on a new supplier.
 Then D&B and others started providing a central service to check financial stability.
 Today, those types of external data feeds are available in hundreds of different areas.
 From raw material prices, to sustainability metrics and reputation… data providers can plug directly into your supplier management databases to give an instant alert to supply chain risk or price movements.